EdRW/wanikani-mnemonics-for-anki/README.md

 ### Styling

-Add this styling to your card
+Add this styling to your card in order to get Wanikani style color highlighting.

+Note: The colors will not be dislayed while editing the card but they will be displayed when viewing them during reviews.

 ```css
 vocabulary {